-The overarching point of Malcom Gladwell’s book “Blink” is that most of our decision making happens unconsciously in the precious split seconds after we’re confronted with a choice.
-His lesson: while our ability to form split-second decisions is a positive adaptation that has kept us alive for thousands of years, it also has unintended consequences we need to look out for.
+The overarching point of Malcom Gladwell’s book “Blink” is that most of our decisions happens unconsciously in the precious split seconds after we’re confronted with a choice.
+His lesson: while our ability to form split second decisions is a positive adaptation that has kept us alive for thousands of years, it also has unintended consequences you need to look out for.

-To convince us of this point, he assembled over 50 different stories that prove different aspects of his main thesis.
+To convince us of this point, he assembled over 50 different stories that prove out, chapter after chapter, different aspects of his thesis.
 Why does he spend so much time offering real world examples?
 Why, like most business communication, doesn’t he just make his point and move on?

 A rule of thumb I usually tell my writers is your work should contain 90% “showing” and 10% “telling.”
-If you want to tell people that stories change behavior, spend one sentence telling that to your reader.
-Then spend the next four paragraphs sharing stories of examples in the real world that show that your claim is true.
+If you want to tell people that stories change behavior, spend one sentence telling your reader that.
+Then spend the next 4 paragraphs sharing stories of examples in the real world that show that your claim is true.

 Lehrer deliberately brings the reader along for his a-ha moment because he knows that we human beings only learn through experience, whether our own or someone else’s.
 Sharing the story of when the light bulb went off for him gets readers interested, invested, and perhaps most importantly, unaware that they’re about to learn something new.

-This isn’t a trick that Lehrer alone has discovered.
-Crack open any best-selling non-fiction book by an author like Malcom Gladwell, Christopher McDougall or Michael Pollan and you’ll notice that every chapter begins with a personal story that wakes the reader up to the point they’ll eventually come across later in that chapter.
+This isn’t a trick that only Mr. Lehrer has discovered.
+Crack open any best selling non-fiction book by authors like Malcom Gladwell, Christopher McDougal or Michael Pollen and you’ll notice that every chapter begins with a personal story that wakes the reader up to the point they’ll eventually make in that chapter.

-Placing the insight into the experience of the reader is the most important part of persuasion.
+The personal story is the a-ha moment when you, or somebody else, first realized the insight you are about to reveal to the reader.
 We’ll quickly forget a statistic that says 48% of happiness is inherited, but think for days about a story we heard about researchers at the University of Minnesota who tracked identical twins that were separated as infants and raised by separate families.
 These genetic carbon copies brought up in different environments suddenly bring meaning to the abstract concept of nature versus nurture.
 We want to know what happens to those twins.

 As a rule, readers want to be shown stories, not told facts.
 When we place abstract ideas in the context of a personal story, the experience shifts from teacher-student to we’re all students here, and we’re all learning together.